 - name a senior level manager as the agency's Standards Executive responsible for coordinating the agency's standards activities

 Improving Communications with Standards Organizations.
 NRC has an agency policy governing NRC's standards activities.
 The policy requires periodic training of staff involved with standards activities.
 It states how NRC will improve communication with standards organizations and reduce the time it takes to endorse a standard.
 It describes when and how NRC may develop and use a Government-unique standard rather than a consensus standard.
 The NRC Standards Executive is responsible for implementation of the agency policy.
-The Standards Executive is Michael Case, Director, Division of Engineering, Office of Nuclear Regulatory Research.
+The Standards Executive is Brian Thomas, Director, Division of Engineering, Office of Nuclear Regulatory Research.

 See the following for more information on Standards Development.